Relintai/pandemonium_engine_docs/tutorials/scripting/gdscript/gdscript_exports.md

 `_get_property_list()` methods as
 described in `doc_accessing_data_or_logic_from_object`.

+See also:
-.. seealso:: For binding properties using the above methods in C++, see
+ For binding properties using the above methods in C++, see
              `doc_binding_properties_using_set_get_property_list`.

+Warning:
-.. warning:: The script must operate in the `tool` mode so the above methods
+ The script must operate in the `tool` mode so the above methods
              can work from within the editor.

 Properties